mtconnect/mtcup/Agent-Usage-and-Configuration.md

 #### Agent Adapter

 #### MQTT Adapters
 For MQTT Ingress of json payloads from an mqtt broker, you can create an adapter entry for mqtt.
 The Agent will connect and subscribe to one or more topics.
 Note that json payloads must be formatted correctly or ingest will fail.
+(Agent v2.3.0.16 or later)
 ```
 Adapters {
   broker{